 Born: 2009 - 2011

-Loving Adoptive Parents: Jamie Reed - Dallas, TX
+Loving Adoptive Parent: Jamie Reed - Dallas, TX and Kristin and Chris Warwick - Heath, TX

 Will came to CARE in May of 2021 along with a female cougar, Ruby.
 Will and Ruby both came from a facility that was being closed down.
 We were happy to be able to offer them a forever home here, but little did we know of the challenges that Will would present.